bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   paused modes [color is user-configurable].).

 	Instead, the *actual* network name is highlighted in red when there's a login issue (courtesy of F1RMB's excellent code).

-## Installing `W0CHP-PiStar-Dash`

-1. Make a backup of your configuration if you wish -- just in case.

-2. Open an SSH session to your Pi-Star instance.

-3. Run this to familiarize yourself with the available options/arguments:

-        curl -Ls https://w0chp.net/WPSD-Installer | sudo env NO_SELF_UPDATE=1 bash -s -- -h

-    You will be presented with...

-        -h,   --help                     Display this help text.
-        -id,  --install-dashboard        Install W0CHP dashboard.
-        -idc  --install-dashboard-css    Install W0CHP dashboard WITH custom stylesheet.
-        -rd,  --restore-dashboard        Restore original dashboard.
-        -dfw  --disable-firewall         Disable Pi-Star firewall rules and allow all traffic -efw  --enable-firewall          Enable Pi-Star firewall rules to defaults and only allow required traffic -s,   --status                   Display current install, original or W0CHP installations.

-4. When ready to install, run the above command again with the option/argument you wish...e.g:

-        curl -Ls https://w0chp.net/WPSD-Installer | sudo env NO_SELF_UPDATE=1 bash -s -- -id

-    (...to install the dashboard *without* the `W0CHP` custom CSS)

-5. Important: You **must** run the aforementioned commands with the exact syntax.
-Note the spaces and extra `--` (dashes), etc.
-   Otherwise, the commands will fail.

-## Updating `W0CHP-PiStar-Dash`

-Once you install `W0CHP-PiStar-Dash`, it will automatically be kept up-to-date with any new features/versions/etc. This is made possible via the native, nightly Pi-Star updating process.

-## Uninstalling `W0CHP-PiStar-Dash`

-Run:

-	 curl -Ls https://w0chp.net/WPSD-Installer | sudo env NO_SELF_UPDATE=1 bash -s -- -rd

-...And the original Pi-Star Dashboard will be restored.

-## Notes about CSS, and custom CSS you may have previously applied

-1. When using the `-id` option, the "normal" Pi-Star colors are used, and no CSS is installed.
-Any custom CSS you may have had, is removed but backed up.
-See bullet 4 below.

-2. When using the `-idc` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see bullet 4).
-This is done because the CSS in the official Pi-Star is incompatible.
-You can still manually map/change your CSS back when running `W0CHP-PiStar-Dash` (see bullet 4 for details).

-3. If you are already running `W0CHP-PiStar-Dash`, AND you have custom or `W0CHP-PiStar-Dash` CSS, no CSS changes, no matter which option you run this command with.

-4. When using the `-id` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see  bullet 6), and the `W0CHP` dashboard uses the standard Pi-Star colors.
-  This means that if you want your previous custom CSS applied to the `W0CHP` dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of your custom CSS...

-        /etc/.pistar-css.ini.user

-5. ...the reason for bullets 4 and 1, is because the `W0CHP` dashboard is vastly different than the official upstream version (completely different CSS mappings).
-Since this is for my personal use, I haven't added any logic to suck-in the user CSS values to the new mappings.

-6. If you had customized CSS settings before installing the `W0CHP` dashboard, they will be restored when using the `-rd` option.

-7. You can at any time start over and reset to the "normal" Pi-Star colors, by performing a CSS Factory Reset (`Configuration -> Expert -> Tools -> CSS Tool`).

 ## Screenshots